 I booked this tour through Airbnb and was only one of two people on the tour.
 Our guide shared was fun and definitely knew her stuff!
 There are lots of different Harry Potter tours to choose from, including a free tour, however for the timings I wanted this fitted in perfectly.

 Take a Food Tour

 As you know, I’m a big fan of food so for me a food tour was a no-brainer.
 I took a food tour in Edinburgh with Eat Walk Edinburgh, and got to taste local specialities like haggis, neeps and tatties, smoked salmon and some delicious cheese.
-I’m working on a full review of the tour so watch this space for the article!
+You can read my full review of the Eat Walk Edinburgh food tour here.

 Visit a Gin Distillery